 It is recommended that you seek independent legal advice before signing the agreement.
 ANUSA has a Legal Officer who can provide confidential free advice and review the agreement with you.

-Step 3.2: Apply for ANU Insurance (if applicable)
+Step 3.1.1: Apply for ANU Insurance (if applicable)

-Step 3.3: Submit travel eForm (if applicable)
+Step 3.2: Submit Travel Approval (if applicable)

 For overseas placements, proof such as passport stamps or flight tickets must be submitted with your report.
-Do not book flights or make travel arrangements until your Travel eForm and placement are approved.
+Do not book flights or make travel arrangements until your Travel Approval and placement are approved.
 ANU cannot provide Visa advice.
 Students are responsible for researching and meeting relevant visa conditions, including specific insurance or vaccination requirements.

 Step 4: Start your placement